Community Programs and Services

 Healthy City Kids Program

-The Healthy City Kids curriculum, which was developed by a team of pediatricians and a pediatric nutritionist at NYP-WCMC with parent input, consists of six weekly interactive nutrition education sessions taught to caregivers of the enrolled pre-school children.
+The Healthy City Kids curriculum, which was developed by a team of pediatricians and a pediatric nutritionist at NYP-WCM with parent input, consists of six weekly interactive nutrition education sessions taught to caregivers of the enrolled pre-school children.
 The six-week program is offered throughout the academic year in both English and Spanish.

-Program Coordinator: Robyn Turetsky, MS, RDN, CDN
+Robyn Turetsky MS, RDN, CDN